anahelenasilva/meridiano/README.md

 *   **Examples:**
     ```bash
-    # Scrape articles for the 'tech' profile
+    # Scrape articles
-    python run_briefing.py --feed tech --scrape-articles

-    # Process and rate articles for the 'default' profile
-    python run_briefing.py --feed default --process-articles
-    python run_briefing.py --feed default --rate-articles
+    npm run briefing:scrape

-    # Generate the brief for the 'brazil' profile
+    # Generate the brief for the 'brasil' profile
-    python run_briefing.py --feed brazil --generate-brief
+    npm run briefing:brasil

     # Run all stages for the 'tech' profile
-    python run_briefing.py --feed tech --all
+    npm run briefing:tech
     ```

-*   **Scheduling:** For automatic daily runs, use `cron` (Linux/macOS) or Task Scheduler (Windows) to execute the desired `run_briefing.py` command(s) daily.
-Remember to use the full path to the Python executable within your virtual environment.
+*   **Scheduling:** For automatic daily runs, use `cron` (Linux/macOS) or Task Scheduler (Windows) to execute the desired `src/runBriefing.ts` command(s) daily.
+Remember to use the full path to the Node.js executable within your environment.
 Example cron job (runs all stages for 'default' profile at 7 AM):
     ```cron
-    0 7 * * * /path/to/meridiano/venv/bin/python /path/to/meridiano/run_briefing.py --feed default --all >> /path/to/meridiano/meridiano.log 2>&1
+    0 7 * * * /path/to/meridiano/node /path/to/meridiano/src/runBriefing.ts --feed default --all >> /path/to/meridiano/meridiano.log 2>&1
     ```

-**2. Running the Web Server (`app.py`)**
+**2. Running the Web Server (`frontend`)**

-*   Start the Flask development server:
+*   Start the development server:
     ```bash
-    python app.py
+    cd frontend
+    npm run dev
     ```
-*   Access the web interface in your browser, usually at `http://localhost:5000`.
+*   Access the web interface in your browser, usually at `http://localhost:5174`.
-*   For more robust deployment, consider using a production WSGI server like Gunicorn:
-    ```bash
-    # pip install gunicorn
-    gunicorn --bind 0.0.0.0:5000 app:app
-    ```

 ## Contributing